• Skip to primary navigation

 Due to their significant lower power consumption i.e between 0.5 and 3 watts compared to other bulbs these lights are excellent for reducing electricity costs.

-These bulbs were not as bright as some ten year ago, but you can still make your own simple LED bulb circuit using this tutorial.
+These bulbs were not as bright as some ten year ago but one can still make its own simple LED bulb circuit using this tutorial.

-We will discuss how to assemble your LED lightbulb with various color options along with its advantages.
+We will discuss how to assemble the LED lightbulb with various color options along with its advantages.

 What is a LED Bulb Circuit: